microsoft/nni/docs/ExperimentConfig.md

 # Experiment config reference

 A config file is needed when create an experiment, the path of the config file is provide to nnictl.
-The config file is written in yml format, and need to be written correctly.
+The config file is written in YAML format, and need to be written correctly.
 This document describes the rule to write config file, and will provide some examples and templates.

  - [Template](#Template) (the templates of an config file)